Github|...

 retry_strategy?: 'linear' | 'exponential', // Override retry strategy

-timeout?: number // Override backend timeout (seconds)
+timeout?: number, // Override backend timeout (seconds)

 }